 - Milkweed varieties include: Common milkweed, swamp milkweed, California milkweed

 - Care: Milkweed is a self-sufficient plant that won’t need much in the way of hands-on care.
 You can skip regular watering unless your area is prone to drought.
 Milkweed can be a skin irritant, though, so be cautious when handling it.

 - Blooms: Tiny clusters of flowers, often white or pink; June-October

 - Cost: Seed packets are available for free from the Live Monarch Educational Foundation and other butterfly conservation organizations.

 2. Wild Bergamot (Monarda fistulosa)

 Wild bergamot, also known as “bee balm,” is a bonafide bumblebee magnet.
-It thrives in a wide range of soils, including acid, lime, sand, and clay, and can be found in nearly all 50 states.
+It thrives in a wide range of soils, including acid, lime, sand, and clay.
 Once wild bergamot has taken root, you can also harvest the leaves of this wildflower mint variety to make a soothing homegrown tea.

 - USDA Hardiness Zones: 3-8